sarinaziraksima/sarinaziraksima/README.md

-> I hold my bachloars degree in Electrical Engineering - Electronic field - from Tecnology University of Sahand.
-I hope this account would indicate my codding skills.
-My bachloar thesis was "Design and Implementation of Active Filters Using Matlab's Genetic Algorithm "
+> I hold my bachelor's degree in Electrical Engineering - Electronic field - from Technology University of Sahand.
+My bachelor thesis was 'Design and Implementation of Active Filters Using Matlab's Genetic Algorithm.'

 <h2>codding languages:</h2>